Banking – security and fraud

 If the bank won't refund your money, you'll only be able to get it back by taking the person who stole it to court.

-If you’re not happy with how your credit card provider dealt with the fraud, you should make a complaint.
+If you’re not happy with how your bank or credit card provider dealt with the fraud, you should make a complaint.

 If you’re still not happy, you can complain to the Financial Ombudsman on their website.